Chainflow/cosmos-validator-mission-control/README.md

 For alerts regarding system metrics, a telegram bot can be set up on the dashboard itself.
 A new notification channel can be added for telegram bot by clicking on the bell icon on the left hand sidebar of the dashboard.
 This will let the user configure the telegram bot id and chat id.
 A custom alert can be set for each graph by clicking on the edit button and adding alert rules.

-**System Monitoring Metrics**
+### 2. System Monitoring Metrics
+These are powered by telegraf and we are utilizing the features as is.
+We don't see a need to extend these metrics as these are highly informative and granular.
--  For this you can refer `telgraf.conf` file for system monitoring metrics.You can just replace it with your original telegraf.conf file which will be located at /telegraf/etc/telegraf
+-  For the list of system monitoring metrics, you can refer `telgraf.conf`.
+You can just replace it with your original telegraf.conf file which will be located at /telegraf/etc/telegraf (installation directory)

- **Alerting (Telegram and Email)**

- - Alert about validator node sync status.
- - Alert when missed blocks when the missed blocks count reaches or exceedes **missed_blocks_threshold** which is user configured in *config.toml*
- - Alert when no.of peers when the count falls below of **num_peers_threshold** which is user configured in *config.toml*
-- Alert when the block difference between network and validator reaches or exceeds the **block_diff_threshold** which is user configured in *config.toml*
-- Alert when the gaiad status is not running on validator instance.
-- Alert when a new proposal is created.
-- Alert when the proposal is moved to voting period, passed or rejected.
-- Alert when voting period proposals is due in less than 24 hours and also if the validator didn't vote on proposal yet.
-- Alert about validator health whether it's voting or jailed.
-You can get alerts twice a day based on the time you have configured **alert_time1** and **alert_time2** in *config.toml*
-- Alert when the voting power of your validator drops below **voting_power_threshold** which is user configured in *config.toml*

-**About summary dashboard**
+ ### 3. Summary Dashboard

-- This dashboard displays a quick information summary of validator details and system metrics.
+This dashboard displays a quick information summary of validator details and system metrics.
+It has following details.

 - Validator identity (Moniker, Website, Keybase Identity, Details, Operator Address and Account Address), validator summary (Gaiad Status, Validator Status, Voting Power, Height Difference and No.Of peers) are the metrics being displayed from Validator details.

 - CPU usage, RAM Usage, Memory usage and information about disk usage are the metrics being displayed from System details.

-**4 - Setup the dashboards in grafana**

-*Login*
+## How to import these dashboards in your grafana?

+### 1. Login to your grafana dashboard
-- Open your web browser and go to http://localhost:3000/.
-3000 is the default HTTP port that Grafana listens to if you haven’t configured a different port.
+- Open your web browser and go to http://<your_ip>:3000/. `3000` is the default HTTP port that Grafana listens to if you haven’t configured a different port.
-- If you are a first time user type admin for the username and password in the login page.
+- If you are a first time user type `admin` for the username and password in the login page.
 - You can change the password after login.

-*Import the dashboards*
+### Import the dashboards
 - To import the json file of the **validator monitoring metrics** click the *plus* button present on left hand side of the dashboard.
 Click on import and load the validator_monitoring_metrics.json present in the grafana_template folder.

 - Select the datasources and click on import.